-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Please review this notice carefully.
 Your health information is personal, and we are committed to preserving the confidentiality of your health information created or maintained at our medical center.
 Your health information is also very important to our ability to provide you with quality care, and to comply with certain laws.
-This Notice applies to all records about your care that occurs at our facility, whether the records are created by Medical Center personnel or by your physician.
+This Notice applies to all records about your care that occurs at our facility, whether the records are created by Parkview Medical Center personnel or by your physician.

 Your physician and/or health plan may have different policies and a different notice regarding your health information that is created in the physician’s office and/or at the offices of the health plan.

-We are required by the Health Insurance Portability and Accountability Act (HIPAA), a federal law, as well as state laws to maintain the privacy of your confidential health information, also known as “protected health information” or “PHI”, and provide you with this notice of our duties and privacy practices regarding your health information.
+We are required by the Health Insurance Portability and Accountability Act (HIPAA), a federal law, as well as state laws to: maintain the privacy of your confidential health insurance, also known as “protected health information” or “PHI”; and provide you with this Notice of our duties and privacy practices regarding your health information.

 How We May Use and Disclose Your Protected Health Information

 The law requires us to have your authorization for some uses and disclosures.
-In other circumstances, the law allows us to use or disclose PHI without your authorization.
+In other circumstances, the law allows us to use or disclose protected health information (PHI) without your authorization.
 The Medical Center is permitted to use your PHI without your authorization in the following circumstances:

-Without your authorization, we may use or disclose your PHI to provide treatment to you.
-For example, we may disclose your PHI to physicians, nurses, and other healthcare personnel who are involved in your care.
-We will record results of examinations, observations, or tests in your medical record.
-This information may be shared with specialist caregivers, other hospitals, or diagnostic laboratories, to assist them as they provide care to you.
+Without your authorization, we may use or disclose your PHI to help us provide treatment to you.
+For example, we may disclose your PHI to physicians, nurses, and other health care personnel who are involved in your care.
+Treatment activities may include, among others, recording in your medical record the results of examinations or tests, observations, videos taken of you during the course of your treatment or photographs taken of you or your condition or wound.
+This information may be shared with specialist caregivers, other hospitals, or diagnostic laboratories to assist them as they provide care to you.

 Without your authorization, we may also use or disclose your PHI to your insurance carrier in order to secure payment for treatment provided to you.
-For example, we may use your PHI to create the bills that we submit to the insurance company, or we may disclose certain portions of your PHI to our business associates who perform billing, claims processing, or collections services for us.
+For example, we may use your PHI to create the bills that we submit to the insurance company, or we may disclose certain portions of your PHI to our business associates who perform billing, claims processing or collection services for us.

 Without your authorization, we may also use or disclose your PHI in order to operate this facility.
 For example, we may use your PHI to evaluate the quality of care you received from us, or to evaluate the performance of those involved with your care.